kungfusheep/SublimeLinter-contrib-stylelint/README.md

 Before using this plugin, you must ensure that `stylelint` is installed on your system.
 To install `stylelint`, do the following:

 1. Install [node.js][nodejs-homepage]
-1. Install `postcss` and `stylelint` by typing the following in a terminal:
+1. In your project directory, install `postcss` and `stylelint` by typing the following in a terminal:

    ```
    npm install postcss stylelint